 Opened on the Glenfarg Line (North British Railway).

 This was a two platform station with the main station building on the northbound platform.
-It was opened on the Glenfarg route opened to improve the North British Railway's approach to Perth after the opening of the forth Bridge.
+The signal box was at the north end of the northbound platform.
+The Glenfarg route was opened to improve the North British Railway's approach to Perth after the opening of the Forth Bridge.

 The goods yard was to the west, approached from the north.
 This was a small yard with a headshunt and loop allowing movements without fouling the main line.
 A refuge siding was north of the southbound platform, accessed from the station.
 A road bridge crossed the line to the immediate south of the station.